brianhouse/art_and_code/units/3_indeterminacy/code.md

 # Indeterminacy

 A critical function for making images like these is `random()`. `random()` doesn't draw anything to the canvas itself.
-Instead, it produces a random number within a given range.
+Instead, it _returns_ a random number within a given range.

 ```py
 random(0, 100)  # a random number between 0 and 100